microsoft/playwright/docs/src/api/class-frame.md

 ## async method: Frame.uncheck

 This method checks an element matching [`param: selector`] by performing the following steps:
-1. Find an element match matching [`param: selector`].
+1. Find an element matching [`param: selector`].
 If there is none, wait until a matching element is attached to the DOM.
 1. Ensure that matched element is a checkbox or a radio input.
-If not, this method rejects.
+If not, this method throws.
 If the element is already unchecked, this method returns immediately.
 1. Wait for [actionability](./actionability.md) checks on the matched element, unless [`option: force`] option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
 1. Use [`property: Page.mouse`] to click in the center of the element.
 1. Wait for initiated navigations to either succeed or fail, unless [`option: noWaitAfter`] option is set.
 1. Ensure that the element is now unchecked.
-If not, this method rejects.
+If not, this method throws.

-When all steps combined have not finished during the specified [`option: timeout`], this method rejects with a [TimeoutError].
+When all steps combined have not finished during the specified [`option: timeout`], this method throws a [TimeoutError].
 Passing zero timeout disables this.

 ### param: Frame.uncheck.selector = %%-input-selector-%%